Summer Opportunities At or Through Williams College

 - Program open to rising Sophomores and Juniors and runs mid-June to mid-July.

 - Conduct research in mathematics and statistics under a Williams faculty.

 - A nine-week program (with a tenth week at home) with a stipend of approximately $4000 provided.

-- Applications due February.
-(Generally during early February)
+- Applications usually due in early February

 Research Funding opportunities through the Science Center.
 See Biology and Psychology headings for more information.